 What are the hazards?
 To who?
 Risk control Any further action required?
 Completed Date: Timescale?
 Person Responsible?
 Entering and exiting river Axe mouth All Marshalling at mouth to observe for incoming/out-going craft covered in coaching and briefings Paddle in the air signal by marshal indicates river entrance is clear.
-Tidal flow at mouth too strong All Launch and land before river mouth and carry boats over shingle.
+Tidal flow at mouth too strong All Leaders to be aware of forecast e.g. flood/ heavy rain and spring tide and be ready to cancel trip.
+Launch and land before fast flow/river mouth and carry boats e.g. over shingle.
 Waves dumping on beach, risk of paddler injury when landing or with paddler All Leaders brief paddlers before or during paddle to ensure one paddler per wave when landing in surf. collision.
 Competent paddlers should land on beach first, assist others.
-Putting-in and getting out alone, lone paddling, drowning All No paddler to get on the water unless instructed to by Leader.
-Groups will stay clear of moored boats and keep to the centre of the pontoons.
-Line of sight is maintained.

 What are the hazards?
 To who?
 Risk control Any further action required?
-Timescale?
-Completed Date: Person Responsible?
-Capsize at sea All Leaders ensure paddlers taking part in trips have skills including rescue abilities.
+Completed Date: Timescale?
+Person Responsible?
+Putting-in and getting out alone, lone paddling, drowning All No paddler to get on the water unless instructed to by Leader.
+Groups will stay clear of moored boats and keep to the centre of the pontoons.
+Line of sight is maintained.
+Capsize in flow at river mouth All Leaders to ensure group are aware of risks and if necessary stop and inspect flow with group from bank.
+Leaders to encourage kayak paddlers to wear helmet in flow.
+Group Leaders Capsize at sea All Leaders ensure paddlers taking part in trips have skills including rescue abilities.
 Maintain group cohesion.
 Assigning lead and rear paddlers.
 Tow line, First-Aid Kit taken by leaders.
 Club to arrange Regular rescue practice to include deep water rescue.
 Offshore and strong winds All Max Force 4